-- 2008 Special Panel honoring the work of Juliane Hause, Marilyn Gaddis-Rose, and John DuVal, Keynote Speakers at the World Conference on Translation and Globalism, Abu Dhabi, November 21.
+- 2008 Special Panel honoring Julian Hause, Marilyn Gaddis-Rose, and John DuVal, World Conference on Translation and Globalism, Abu Dhabi, November 21.

-- 1999 Major Award from the National Endowment of the Arts for translation of Adam le Bossu's Greenwood Follies (Jeu de la feuillée).
+- 1999 National Endowment for the Arts Award for translation of Adam le Bossu's Greenwood Follies (Jeu de la feuillée.)

 - 1992 University of Arkansas Board of Regents Citation for Outstanding Service.

-- 1982 Cuckolds, Clerics, and Countrymen, a Choice magazine Outstanding Academic Book of the Year.
+- 1982 Cuckolds, Clerics, and Countrymen, a Choice magazine Outstanding Academic Book.